Boost Motivation with Universal Design for Learning

 Belonging is defined by Lewis et al. (2016) as “the extent to which individuals feel like a valued, accepted and legitimate member in their academic domain.”
 Zumbrunn et al. (2014) found that supportive classroom environments lead to enhanced feelings of belonging, which increased student motivation, achievement and engagement.

 Our classrooms are diverse.
-Students vary in background, ethnicity, gender identity and sec, disability status, native language, marital status, past and present trauma, employment status, parental status, age…the list goes on.
-If a student’s experience in the classroom makes them feel excluded due to one of their many identities, they will find it harder to feel like they belong and thus find motivation.
-We don’t have to know everything about our students’ identities and customize our teaching…applying this principle is more about welcoming all students and building trust within the classroom, allowing student voices and experiences to enrich the learning environment, and monitoring content for possible threats or distractions or messages that might be non-inclusive.
+Students vary in background, ethnicity, gender identity and sex, disability status, native language, marital status, past and present trauma, employment status, parental status, age…the list goes on.
+If a student does not feel that a course or classroom is a welcoming space to people like them, they will find it harder to be motivated and to engage.
+We don’t have to know everything about our students’ identities or customize our teaching…applying this principle is more about building trust within the classroom, allowing student voices and experiences to enrich the learning environment, and monitoring content for possible threats or distractions or messages that might be non-inclusive.

 Strategies to enhance belonging and be more inclusive